Research Project

 Research Methods

-(1) Characterizing temperature-specific expression of histone variants and splicing isoforms using RNA-sequencing and quantitative reverse transcription polymerase chain reaction (qRT-PCR).
+• Characterizing temperature-specific expression of epigenetic factors and splicing isoforms using RNA-sequencing and quantitative reverse transcription polymerase chain reaction (qRT-PCR).

-(2) Identifying downstream target genes of the temperature-specific histone variants and splicing isoforms using network inference algorithms.
+• Identifying downstream genes using network inference algorithms.

-(3) Experimentally validating inferred regulatory roles of the temperature-specific histone variants and splicing isoforms using CRISPR genome editing and chromatin immunoprecipitation technologies.
+• Experimentally validating inferred regulatory networks using CRISPR genome editing and chromatin immunoprecipitation technologies.

 Research Results and Deliverables